-The Russian of Ukraine was accompanied by a large-scale looting in the occupied territory, with hundreds artifacts reported to have been stolen.
+The Russian invasion of Ukraine was accompanied by a large-scale looting in the occupied territory, with hundreds artifacts reported to have been stolen.

 “Russia resorts to a second crime, in addition to the systematic destruction our cultural heritage,” Kostin stated.